The Soldiers and The Donald

 Why We Should Care

-The civil-military problematique is inextricably linked to American freedom and security: the very power a polity gives a military to vanquish its foes and secure its global interests could, paradoxically, enable the military to prey on the society for which it was created to protect.
+The civil-military problematique is inextricably linked to American freedom and security.
+The very power a polity gives a military to vanquish its foes and secure its global interests could, paradoxically, enable the military to prey on the society for which it was created to protect.
 Coup d'état is the traditional worst case scenario.
 Conversely, a military neutered for fear of tyranny couldn’t deter external aggression.
 A more plausible script would see a military, hell-bent on coercing foreign adversaries, drain society of its resources.
 Yet another concern is that a nefarious military could entangle a nation in wars deemed inimical to society’s interests.
 The list goes on.
-Political scientist Peter Feaver explains the civil-military balancing act:
+Peter Feaver, the Duke political scientist, explains the civil-military balancing act:

 “The military may be best able to identify the threat and the appropriate responses to that threat for a given level of risk, but only the civilian can set the level of acceptable risk for society.
 The military can propose the level of armaments necessary to have a certain probability of successful defense against our enemies, but only the civilian can say what probability of success society is willing to underwrite. . . .
 The military assesses the risk, the civilian judges it.”